icosalogic/inverter_design_manual/README.md

 maximum capacity of approximately 12 kW.
 The largest off-the-shelf, commercially-available inductor cores will handle approximately 50 amps, which is 6 kW for a single line inverter, or 12 kW for a 2-line split-phase inverter.
-To scale up the same design to double- or quadruple the size would require an inductor 4 to 16 times the size.
+To scale up the same design to double- or quadruple the current would require an inductor 4 to 16 times the size.

 # Considerations for Optimization